Lincoln K series: 1931

 The original Model K appeared in the 1931 model year on a new chassis with a 145 in (3683 mm) wheelbase.
 Factory bodies included two- and four-door phaetons, the latter available as a dual-cowl model.
-The 384.8 in³ (6.3 L) engine was a derivative of the earlier L-series 60° V8, but a dual venturi downdraft Stromberg carburetor, higher compression, and altered timing raised the power to 120 hp (89 kW).
+The 384.8 in³ (6.3 L) engine was a derivative of the earlier L-series 60° V8, but a dual-venturi downdraft Stromberg carburetor, higher compression, and altered timing raised the power to 120 hp (89 kW).

-It competed with the recently introduced Chrysler Imperial, Renault Reinastella, Rolls-Royce Phantom II, Mercedes-Benz 770, Duesenberg Model J, Packard Eight, and the Cadillac Series 355.
+It competed with the then-recently introduced Chrysler Imperial, Renault Reinastella, Rolls-Royce Phantom II, Mercedes-Benz 770, Duesenberg Model J, Packard Eight, and Cadillac Series 355.

-Lincoln offered their clients a long list of coachbuilders with very desirous reputations that were contracted to provide coachwork.
+Lincoln offered its clients a long list of coachbuilders with very desirous reputations that were contracted to provide coachwork.
 Providers who were retained from the previous Model L were Wolfington, Judkins, Willoughby, Brunn, LeBaron, Dietrich, Locke, Derham, Rollston, Waterhouse, and Murphy.